DinoHub-SubT/dsta_deploy/docs/build-azure.md

 #### 1. Transfer the Repositories To the Azure VM

-You will need to transfer the deploy repository to the remote VM.
-There are two available options:
+You will want to setup development on the remote VM.
+There are a few options available:

+**Option 1:** Clone the repository directly on the remote host

+This option will clone the deploy repository directly on the remote VM and develop as you would on the localhost.

+- Follow the top level [`README.md`](../README.md) (the same steps apply as on the localhost), to setup the deploy workspace on the remote Azure VM.

-**Option 1:** Mount a remote filesystem using SFTP
+**Option 2:** Mount a remote filesystem using SFTP

-Mount the deploy repo to the remote directory.
-This needs to be done only once when the VM starts up.
+This option will mount the deploy repo found on the localhost to a directory found on the remote VM.

+- This needs to be done only once when the VM starts up and the repositories will be kept in sync.

+- You will need to develop on the remote repository, not on the localhost deploy repository.

+Find your desktop's IP on the Azure VPN:

+- Go to Virtual network gateway
+- Go to Point-to-site configuration
+- See the Allocated IP addresses

+        # == ssh into your VM ==
+        ssh [VM username]@[private VM IP]

         # Install sshfs
         sudo apt-get install sshfs